 Featured

-A bill aimed at giving Arizona homeowners faster tools to remove unauthorized occupants from their property has cleared the state legislature and now awaits the governor's action.
+A bill aimed at giving Arizona homeowners faster tools to remove unauthorized occupants from their property has cleared the state legislature and has been signed into law on Friday.

 The legislation targets situations where individuals occupy a home or property without the owner's permission and refuse to leave, a scenario commonly referred to as “squatting”.